needle-mirror/com.unity.toonshader/Documentation~/SceneLight.md

 ## Light Color Effectiveness

-If the setting for each color is Off, the color is always illuminated with a light intensity of one and a light color of white regardless of the intensity of the lights in the scene.
+If the setting for each color is off, the color is always illuminated with a light intensity of 1 and a light color of white regardless of the intensity of the lights in the scene.

 | Property | Description |
 | --|  --|